krother/Python3_Reference/strings.md

 # String

 Text values are called **strings**.
-In Python, strings are defined by single quotes, double quotes or three quotes of either.
-The following string assignments are equivalent:
+In Python, strings are defined by single quotes, double quotes, triple-single or triple-double-quotes:

     first = 'Emily'
     first = "Emily"